ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 README](https://github.com/ropensci/rebird#auk-vs-rebird), [`auk`
 README](https://github.com/CornellLabofOrnithology/auk#auk-vs-rebird).*

--   You want to study a region, or a bird, quite deeply.
+-   You want to study a region, or a bird, quite deeply and you even want absence/presence data, not only presence data.
 Use `auk`!

 -   You want to build a tool based on recent observations only or you want to get a quick taste of eBird’s data.
 Use `rebird`!